 Getting There: Most distilleries are a bit off the beaten track, making them difficult to reach with public transit.
 Rather than driving, we recommend joining one of the highly rated whisky tours from Inverness – like this one – that makes stops at two Speyside distilleries.

-Travel Tip: We visited Tomatin Distillery, where we joined a tour of the facilities and a guided tasting of three whiskies.
-(This was part of a full day tour to Caringorms NP).
+Top Tip: We visited Tomatin Distillery, where we joined a tour of the facilities and a guided tasting of three whiskies.
+(This was part of a Full Day Tour to Caringorms NP).

 #43 Dive Deep into Jacobite History in Culloden

 In a fight for the crown, the Highlander-backed Jacobites met British forces in the Battle of Culloden in 1746.
-The gruesome battle lasted less than an hour – and the outnumbered Jacobites were left decimated, with more than a thousand soldiers slain.
+The gruesome battle lasted less than an hour.
+The outnumbered Jacobites were left decimated, with more than a thousand soldiers slain.
 Culloden was the last pitched battle on British soil, ending the Jacobite Rising.

 The haunting Culloden battlefield remains a significant site to this day and the informative visitor’s center helps explain the story of the bloody battle.